LiliaFramework/Lilia/docs/docs/definitions/module.md

 **Description:**

-Filesystem path where the module is located.
+Relative directory of the module within the gamemode or add-on.
+Useful when including other files from this module.

 **Example Usage:**